danielmesquitta/asyncloop/README.md

 ## Requirements

-This package requires Go 1.22.
+This package requires Go 1.21 or higher.

 ## Usage